In this article:

 If you have any other medical conditions alongside epilepsy, you’ll also need to provide details of these.

-Rest assured, you should still be able to secure some form of cover.
+Rest assured, you could still be able to secure some form of cover.
 This could be through an over 50s plan (where no medical information is required) or through a specialist insurer.

 It’s essential that you provide all the necessary information regarding your health when asked.
 Insurers need to know this information to find you suitable cover.